You are currently viewing Dublin Coastal Trail: New for Visitors

 A newly launched trail called the Dublin Coastal Trail outside of Ireland’s capital Dublin provides more access to the County Dublin coastline and will encourage tourists to explore places outside the usual tourist attractions in the city center area.

-The trail is suitable for both walkers and cyclists and takes in the communities of Skerries, Malahide, Howth, Sandymount, Salthill/Monkstown, Dun Laoghaire, Sandycove, Dalkey, and Killiney.
+The trail, which takes in the communities of Skerries, Malahide, Howth, Sandymount, Salthill/Monkstown, Dun Laoghaire, Sandycove, Dalkey, and Killiney, is suitable for both walkers and cyclists.

 Here is a look at some of the attractions along the way.